The ABCs of ISD - 1982

 There are often alternative methods to solving organization problems, such as organizational redesign, motivation strategies, and changes in reward structures, that may be more effective and cheaper than training.
 Thus, it is vital that a front-end analysis is performed in order to determine the best solution, rather than just selecting a learning program because it was the first idea generated.

 In addition, managers will often say they have a training problem even though it might be a different performance problem.
 A good tool for identifying the type of performance the problem falls under is the The Performance Analysis Quadrant.

 Organization, Learner, and Job Needs

-The ISD model requires that potential training problems be analyzed via a needs analysis to determine their exact nature.
+The ISD or ADDIE model requires that potential training problems be analyzed to determine their exact nature.
 And while there may be a variety of factors to consider, the ISD model centers around three needs:

 - Organizational needs are normally the most nebulous to assess because they are often quite vague or global in nature, such as “improve production” or “be a leader in our market.”
 However, they can affect decisions about the learning program, such as who gets trained and the resources allocated to training, thus they provide an important perspective for the rest of the ISD process.

 - Learner needs are more specific, such as assessing previous experience and determining present performance deficiencies.